 Mobile websites lag in UX, and native apps require almost too much effort from the user.
 Both prevent user acquisition when users are feeling impulsive to access an app.
 Progressive web apps (PWA), come into the picture and uniquely solve this dilemma.
 For a PWA, developers don’t write code for different platforms, and neither do they publish it on different app-stores.
 Users get a prompt to install a PWA when they visit the URL of such websites.
 PWAs are a great choice for apps that need to be less resource-intensive and have a few key features.

 14. Cross-platform development:

 Until now, businesses had to have two teams for two major mobile platforms (iOS and Android).
 It is simply inefficient, and, to counter it cross-platform was made.
 With toolkits like Flutter, Xamarin, and React-Native, developers can make feature-rich, immersive, cross-platform, and native, apps.
 Flutter particularly has a promise like none other (previous article’s link).
 It is also a part of Google’s Fuchsia OS, which is a mobile phone cross-platform OS and is currently in development.

 13. App security:

 As the number of smartphone users has risen exponentially during the past few years, so has the number of attacks on them.
 Both developers and users have the responsibility for security.
-Recently, both Apple and Google have been pushing developers to follow protocols which make applications more secure against threats which focus on apps.
+Recently, both Apple and Google have been pushing developers to follow protocols that make applications more secure against threats that focus on apps.